> Jan 25th, 2019: Design corrections.

-Kanin/Canin group is an Eldorado for cave explorers (speleologists).
-Its carst high plateaus are like a Swiss cheese, many extremely hard accessible caves exceed the depth of 1000 meters.
+Kanin / Canin group is an Eldorado for cave explorers (speleologists).
+Its karstic high plateaus are like a Swiss cheese, many extremely hard accessible caves exceed the depth of 1000 meters.
 But here we shall focus on the mountain, not on the whole massif of Kanin but on its highest summit - Visoki Kanin (High Kanin) / Monte Canin.

 Three long ridges join on the Visoki Kanin summit.
-The main ridge of the group arrives from the main Julian Alps ridge from east.
+The main ridge of the group arrives from the main Julian Alps crest from the east.
 On the highest part of this ridge no pass is lower than 2000 meters.
-From the north-west a long and lonely ridge of Žrd (Monte Sart), 2324 m arrives, separating the valleys Rezija/Resia and Reklanica/Raccolana.
-And towards the south the highest part of Kanin massif ends with a strong ridge, going over many high peaks to the Učja/Uccea pass, 620 m, from where towards the south lower mountain ranges continue.
-North of Visoki Kanin is a high plateau, where a small glacier lies, the plateau is falling into Reklanica/Raccolana valley culminating on the Nevejski preval/Sella Nevea (Pass), 1142 m.
-Towards the west of summit high slopes are falling down into the remote Rezija/Resia valley.
-Towards the south-east, the summit ridge soon lowers to a broad high carst plateau, which is finally falling down to Soča/Isonzo valley.
-Here from the river Soča to the summit of Visoki Kanin there are more than 2200 meters of heigth difference!
+From the northwest a long and lonely ridge of Žrd (Monte Sart), 2324 m arrives, separating the valleys Rezija / Resia and Reklanica / Raccolana.
+And towards the south, the highest part of Kanin massif ends with a strong ridge, going over many high peaks to the Učja / Uccea pass, 620 m, from where towards the south lower mountain ranges continue.
+North of Visoki Kanin is a high plateau, where a small glacier lies, the plateau is falling into Reklanica / Raccolana valley culminating on the Nevejski preval / Sella Nevea (Pass), 1142 m.
+Towards the west of summit, high slopes are falling down into the remote Rezija / Resia valley.
+Towards the southeast, the summit ridge soon lowers to a broad high karstic plateau, which is finally falling down to Soča / Isonzo valley.
+Here from the river Soča to the summit of Visoki Kanin there are more than 2200 meters of altitude difference!

 The first recorded ascent on Visoki Kanin / Monte Canin was done in 1842 by Otto Sendtner.

 Visoki Kanin is the last high mountain in the south-western part of Julian Alps.
-It offers an excellent panorama - from Adriatic sea on south, Carnic Alps and Dolomites on west, the whole Julian Alps on north to hilly interior of Slovenia.
+It offers an excellent panorama - from Adriatic sea on the south, Carnic Alps and Dolomites on the west, the whole Julian Alps on the north to hilly interior of Slovenia.

 For a start, here are a few pictures of karst phaenomena on the northern plateau.